 RELAX.
 Unit recharter has earned a reputation as being difficult, but it doesn’t have to be.
 If there is a hard part, it’s that some rules must be followed for each member and that you have to finish on time.

 Every year, from October through December, all units (packs, troops, crews, & posts) renew their affiliation with Scouting.
 Through the process, chartered organizations and members update their information, pay their registration fees and renew their Boy’s Life magazine subscriptions.
 A representative of each unit completes the renewal process online by indicating returning members, adding new members and updating information for individuals or the chartered organization.
-The entire process can now be complete online using digital payment and signatures, but there is still an option to print the charter to get the required signatures and pay with a check.
+The entire process can now be complete online using digital payment and signatures, but there is still an option to complete the recharter via printed copies that are manually completed and submitted to our Council office.

 For Questions on Re-charter, please contact your Unit Commissioner, District Commissioner or District Executive.